Agriculture in Germany: History

 Germany imported about a third of its food supplies in 1914.
-These imports were targeted from the start of 1st World War.
-5 million pigs were slaughtered in 1915 and there were food riots in Berlin.
-By 1916 German food was all rationed and the winter of 1916-7 became known as Kohlrübenwinter as people were forced to eat the turnips which were normally fed to animals.
+These imports were targeted from the start of the First World War.
+Five million pigs were slaughtered in 1915 and there were food riots in Berlin.
+By 1916 German food was all rationed, and the winter of 1916–17 became known as Kohlrübenwinter (Turnip Winter) as people were forced to eat the turnips which were normally fed to animals.
 Weather was poor and there were manpower shortages.
 There was widespread malnutrition.
 After the war there was much determination to achieve self-sufficiency in food, and this was a mainspring of Lebensraum policies.

-The number of farms had decreased steadily in West Germany, from 1.6 million in 1950 to 630,000 in 1990.
-In East Germany, where farms were collectivized under the socialist regime in the 1960s, there had been about 5,100 agricultural production collectives with an average of 4,100 hectares under cultivation.
+The number of farms decreased steadily in West Germany, from 1.6 million in 1950 to 630,000 in 1990.
+In East Germany, where farms were collectivized under the socialist regime in the 1960s, there had been about 5,100 agricultural production collectives, with an average of 4,100 hectares under cultivation.
 Since unification, about three-quarters of the collectives have remained as cooperatives, partnerships, or joint-stock companies.
-Other East German collectives were broken up, ownership reverting primarily the individual farmers who had been accorded post-war title to their lands; or were privately sold, becoming about 14,000 private farms.
-The terms of the 1990 Unification Treaty precluded former agricultural land owners - expropriated by the Soviet Occupation authorities - from reclaiming their vast pre-war agricultural estates.
+Other East German collectives were broken up, ownership reverting primarily to the individual farmers who had been accorded post-war title to their lands; or were privately sold, becoming about 14,000 private farms.
+The terms of the 1990 Unification Treaty precluded former agricultural land owners, expropriated by the Soviet Occupation authorities, from reclaiming their vast pre-war agricultural estates.
 In western Germany and in the newly privatized farms in eastern Germany, family farms predominate.
-For the 630,000 farms, there are 750,000 full-time employees.
+In the 630,000 farms, there are 750,000 full-time employees.
 There are also, however, many more part-time employees, and most farms do not represent their owners' full-time occupation.

 Although the number of farms has declined, production has actually increased through more efficient production methods.
-By the early 1990, a single farmer could produce enough food for seventy-five people, far more than was the case in the 1950s or 1960s.
+By early 1990, a single farmer could produce enough food for 75 people, far more than was the case in the 1950s or 1960s.